MichaelCade/stock-demo/README.md

 - Open browser at http://localhost:31602/ (If this is the first time you will see RED)
 - You must init so that we build our database http://localhost:31602/init
 - Use Kasten K10 to take your backup and export to S3
 - Cause a problem to the App!
 Why not even zero the product stock all out!
+You could also use the job described above to add in some new products.
 - Restore from backup or export using Kasten K10